younesrifai/Stock-Predictions/README.md

 Build ML Model </br>

 Future improvements: </br>
-Add a feature to use scraper in Yahoo Finance + NLP to give a score per stock based on news articles </br>
+Add a feature to use scraper in Yahoo Finance + LLM model to give a score per stock based on news articles </br>